Part of the Accessibility audit

 What counts as an empty interactive element?

-A button, link, or heading with no visible text, no aria-label, no aria-labelledby, no title attribute, no image with alt text inside it, and no labeled SVG inside it.
-If a screen reader has nothing to announce, SiteCurl flags it.
+A button, link, or heading with no visible text, no aria-label, no aria-labelledby, no title field, no image with alt text inside it, and no labeled SVG inside it.
+If a screen reader has nothing to read, SiteCurl flags it.

 Why are icon-only buttons a problem?

-Screen readers do not see CSS background images or unstyled SVGs.
-An icon that is obvious visually may be completely invisible to a screen reader.
+Screen readers do not see CSS background shots or unlabeled SVGs.
+An icon that is clear to the eye may be fully hidden from a screen reader.
 The user hears 'button' with no label and cannot tell what it does.

 Should I use aria-label or visible text?